Merchant Account Holds and Freezes: All You Need To Know

 Account Freeze

-Your merchant account enables your business to process card payments and get paid quickly for sales.
+Your merchant account enables your business to process card payments cheaply and get paid quickly for all your sales.
 But your merchant account provider may put a temporary hold on funds from a sale or even freeze your account and prevent you from accepting card payments, potentially causing you some major cash flow issues.

 This usually happens if your provider suspects fraud and needs to investigate, but there are other reasons.
 Read this guide to learn everything you need to know about merchant account holds and freezes, including what to do if they happen and how to avoid them.